Joel-Andrs/latent-class-cthmm/README.md

 ### Drop-out (Phase 2 only)

 Routine care ends follow-up for reasons that may depend on the disease.
 The routine-care model adds an absorbing fifth state with a class-specific log-intensity from each fluid state, `beta_dropout[c, 1..4]`, and its own age effects.
 The pipeline sets `is_dropout = 1` on a patient's terminal visit when follow-up ended for a recorded reason; at that visit the emission puts all mass on state 5.
 A patient without the indicator is right-censored at the last visit, and because state 5 is excluded at every observed visit, the probability of not having dropped out is part of the likelihood: drop-out is informative, not ignored.
-The trial model has no drop-out state, since follow-up there is fixed by protocol.
+The trial program has no drop-out state because the exploratory trial cohort — the as-needed arm, chosen as the regimen closest to routine care — was defined without informative drop-out.
+A production fit on the full trial would add one and treat trial attrition as Phase 2 treats drop-out.

 ### Likelihood and computation